hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Stake

 Community Stake is a feature whereby COMMUNITY ADMINS allow MEMBER PROFILES' ADDRESSES to deposit Ethereum into a smart contract in exchange for ERC1155 tokens.
 The received tokens are considered "stake."

-Stake is used for GATING content and features across a COMMUNITY FORUM.
+Stake is used for GATING content and features across a FORUM COMMUNITY.

 See [models/community_stake.ts](../libs/model/src/models/community_stake.ts).